sercankulcu/sercankulcu.github.io/_teoman/2021-02-14-mirgun-cabas-gain.md

 The young Teoman spent decades constructing Teoman.

 The older Teoman gradually discovers that meaning may depend on thinking less about Teoman.

----

-### Source Note

-**Original platform:** GAİN
-**Date:** 14 February 2021 for the officially published first interview segment
-**Interviewer:** Mirgün Cabas
-**Document type:** Video interview
-**Verification:** Primary source
-**Confidence:** High

-Teoman's official YouTube channel preserves the first part of the GAİN conversation under the title *Teoman - Mirgün Cabas Söyleşisi | 1.
-Bölüm (Gain)*.
-It was published on **14 February 2021** and explicitly identifies the conversation as Teoman's interview with Mirgün Cabas for GAİN.

-The same official channel published the accompanying GAİN live performance on **5 February 2021**, confirming that the interview project belongs to this period.
-The performance includes *17*, *Kişisel Bir Şey*, *İnsanlar*, *Rüzgar Gülü* and *Hayal Meyal*.

-Some later streaming catalogues list *Teoman & Mirgün Cabas Söyleşisi* as a 2022 title.
-However, contemporary audience references to the interview already appear in late 2020 and early 2021, while Teoman's own official channel dates the material to February 2021.

-For archival purposes, the primary-source publication date therefore takes precedence over later catalogue metadata.

-*This page is an archival summary and commentary.
-It does not reproduce the full video interview.*